Sarathharidas/sarathharidas/README.md

 ### Hi there 👋

 - I work as a data scientist at Meta for my day job.
-I am passionate about experimentation and causal inference.
+I am passionate about startups and building products